American Studies

 Mission Statement

-Broadly, American Studies takes an interdisciplinary approach to the culture and politics of the United States, equipping students with a range of content knowledge and critical skills.
-The field offers us a rich window into modern global history, trains us to critically examine everything from science fiction to polling data, and asks us to rigorously question the relationship between knowledge and power.
+Broadly, American Studies takes an interdisciplinary approach to the culture, society, politics, and economy of the United States, equipping students with a range of content knowledge and critical thinking skills.
+The field trains students to critically examine many subjects that are related to the United States.

 Learning Goals

-Core curriculum sequence: All students majoring or minoring in American Studies are required to take AMS 101 "Principles of American Studies" and either AMS 201 "Issues in American Society" or AMS 301 "Special Topics in American Studies."
+All students majoring or minoring in American Studies are required to take AMS 101 "Principles of American Studies."
+In addition, students are recommended to take AMS 201 "Issues in American Society" and AMS 301 "Special Topics in American Studies."

-Study abroad: All students majoring and minoring in American Studies are highly encouraged to participate in a study abroad program in the United States.
+Study abroad: All students majoring or minoring in American Studies are highly encouraged to participate in a study abroad program in the United States.

-Senior thesis: The American Studies senior thesis is written under the advisorship of American Studies faculty and gives each student the opportunity to strengthen their understanding of a topic, to hone their research and writing skills, and to contribute their ideas to the field of American Studies.
+Senior thesis: The American Studies senior thesis is written under the guidance of American Studies faculty and gives each student the opportunity to strengthen their understanding of a topic and to hone their research and writing skills

 Major Faculty